nathan-weinberg/bash-scripts/README.md

 - VLC
 - Adobe Flash

-It does the following on Raspbian:
+It does the following on Debian-based systems:

 - SSH configuation
 - UFW installation and configuration
 - Fail2Ban installation and configuration
-- VNC installation and configuration

 ### Usage
 `deploy.sh` can be run from the command line as follows:

 `$ ./deploy.sh`

-You may need to run the following command first:

-`$ chmod +x deploy.sh`

 ### Notes

-Unlike the other scripts in this repository, `deploy.sh` is only configured for/has only been tested on Fedora and Raspbian (that has been installed via NOOBS).
+Unlike the other scripts in this repository, `deploy.sh` is only configured for/has only been tested on Fedora and Raspberry Pi OS (formerly Raspbian).
 No other Operating Systems are officially supported at this time.

 It is recommended you restart your computer after running `deploy.sh` - certain applications may not appear visible until doing so.